 Raise Your Deductibles

 The deductible on your policy is what you’re responsible for paying before the coverage actually kicks in.
 If your deductible is considered to be quite low, you’ll make up for this by paying more for the insurance itself.
 If, however, you choose to raise these deductibles, you’ll be lowering the payments every month.
 Just remember that by lowering your policy’s deductibles, you are then left to pay this amount before your coverage will actually benefit you.
+Check out the options with Alberta Car Insurance.

 Change the Type of Car They Drive